wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 Where did `setTimeout()` come from anyway?
 Is that just a function that is available to us?

 The answer is yes.
 It is a globally scoped method.
-It is actually `window.setTimeout()` but as you will learn, you don't need to type window. when you are accessingly globally available APIs.
+It is actually `window.setTimeout()` but as you will learn, you don't need to type window. when you are accessing globally available APIs.

 Wes recommends using `setTimeout()` and that is because you often want to run the same code you ran in the browser in NodeJS and NodeJS does not have a concept of a window.
 It does have **timeout** and **interval** however.

 `setTimeout` takes 2 things:
 - a callback
--  the number of miliseconds after which to run the callback
+-  the number of milliseconds after which to run the callback

-Often what you see is someone give `setTImeout` an anonymous function as the first argument, and then the number of miliseconds that it should wait before running the anonymous function.
+Often what you see is someone give `setTimeout` an anonymous function as the first argument, and then the number of milliseconds that it should wait before running the anonymous function.

-For example, if you put 500 miliseconds, the function will run half a second after the Javascript has started.
+For example, if you put 500 milliseconds, the function will run half a second after the Javascript has started.

 Just in like `addEventListener`, you can either pass in an anonymous function, or you can write a function outside of it.